 We want you to do whatever will make you believe that you can become fluent in a new language even if you’re 50 years old!
 Your motivation level and progress all have to do with how much you believe in yourself.

-As an adult learning a new language, you need to immerse yourself into that language as much as you can.
+As an adult learning a new language, you need to immerse yourself in that language as much as you can.

 Put on a podcast in your target language to listen to as you’re getting ready in the morning or commuting to or from work.
 You can even wind down in the evening by watching a movie in that language.
 Watching movies is a great way to learn because you are not only listening to how the language sounds from native speakers, but if you’re using subtitles, your brain is actively linking words from your native language and target language together.